gregluo2019/showMeTheMoney/README.md

 ![run frontend in docker container](screenshots/frontend-in-docker.png)

 ## Note:
-* The table is collapsible to hide/show details
+* The table is collapsible to hide/show details.
-* Two ways in fetching data implemented in the hooks useFetchData and useFetchDataWithSWR
+* Two ways in fetching data implemented in the hooks useFetchData and useFetchDataWithSWR.